OpenGATE/opengate/docs/source/user_guide/user_guide_reference_sources.rst

        0,
    ]

-NOTE: the Pencil Beam source is created by default directed as the positive z axis.
+.. note:: The Pencil Beam source is created by default directed as the positive z axis.
 To rotate the source, use the source.position.rotation option.

 Check all test044 for usage examples.